m1nus-dev/m1nforum/readme.md

 - The data is from an xml file on disk but it is all cached.
 - There is no dependency on a database.
 - There is use of caching headers in every http handler method.
-- The css is from the smallest css library I could find and its awesome [mincss.com](https://mincss.com/).
-Should consider classless instead.
-Maybe with 2 or 3 helpers.
+- The css is custom between [mincss.com](https://mincss.com/) and [the small lit/utl libraries](https://ajusa.github.io/lit/).
 - There is no javascript.
 - MapGet is used - no razorpages or mvc or razor.
 - Everything is minimal and fast
 - Lots of things are done the manual/old school way.
 For example, use of httpContext, custom view engine, xml data store.
 There are better, tested libraries for all of this functionality.
+- There is a dependency on cookies now so we dont have to use session.

 It is not finished.
-- No write capability - cant create any content via the UI yet
 - No user management - cant even create an account
 - No search
 - No database